 “The contribution of the Royal Australian Navy to the First World War, by a naval fleet formed less than a year before the outbreak of war, was significant, serving in all theatres of the war from the Pacific and Indian Oceans to the Mediterranean and North Seas.
 It is our hope that this exhibition will give due recognition to the brave naval servicemen who sacrificed so much,” he said.
 The tour is made possible with the assistance of the Australia Council and Visions Australia: Regional Exhibition and Touring Fund and is proudly supported by presenting partner, the Returned and Services League of Australia.

-War at Sea – the Navy in WWI is on display at Queensland Maritime Museum until April 2018.
+War at Sea – the Navy in WWI is on display at Queensland Maritime Museum until Remembrance Day 2018.